 You can create custom file types to enable parsing these files in the editor by defining highlighting schemes for keywords, comments, numbers, etc. To enable WebStorm to decide how to treat a file, you need to associate each file type with relevant extensions.

-- Open the IDE Settings by choosing .
-Then select File Types.
-Find more on page Accessing the IDE Settings.
+- Open the Settings dialog by choosing File Types.
+Find more on page Accessing the IDE Settings. .
+Then select

 - On the File Types page that opens, click the Add button .